kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Relations and Functions.md

 #### Kinds of relations
 A relation R on set A is called
 - reflexive if for all a in A, aRa (true for itself)
+- anti-reflexive if for all a in A, a/Ra (aRa is false)
 - symmetric if for all a,b in A, aRb implies bRa (`=`)
 - antisymmetric if for all a,b in A, aRb and bRa implies a = b (not symmetric unless equal, ≤)
 - transitive if for all a,b,c in A, aRb and bRc implies aRc